AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 Here is a prompt for the deliverable:

- 1. When the h2 is clicked on
+1. When the h2 is clicked on:
  a) Slide up the h2
  b) Add the snazzy class to the h1

+2. When #box1 is clicked on:
+	a) Add the highlight class to h3

 > **Check:** Were students able to create the desired deliverable(s)?
 Did it meet all necessary requirements / constraints?